artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/observables.markdown

 You can find a library for implementing such value observing here:
 Observable-Swift - KVO for Swift - Value Observing and Events

-* Target/Action pattern.

-====
+### RxSwift

-*  With reactive programming approach you can easily integrate fallowing things as a stream
+With reactive programming approach you can easily integrate fallowing things as a stream

-* RxSwift

 # using swift3 with Objc
 * https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/AdoptingCocoaDesignPatterns.html#//apple_ref/doc/uid/TP40014216-CH7-XID_8